canada-ca/digital-playbook-guide-numerique/fr/1-concevoir-avec-utilisateurs.md

 - Mettre en place un plan de paiement pour la recherche de l'utilisateur et les tests d'utilisabilité tout au long de la conception du service et après sa construction **(critères de conception du produit OneGC)**

 - Utiliser des données qualitatives et quantitatives pour vous aider à mieux comprendre les besoins des utilisateurs et identifier les points à améliorer **(critères de conception du produit OneGC)**

-- Research what data is available **(Think - Digital Design Playbook (ISED))**
-  - Start with existing data before collecting new data.
-For example, use ISED data sources such as AWESOME and Client Enquiry Reporting Tool (CERT) to collect information on website usage and understanding ISED website, how clients interact with it, as well as their user experience.

-- Define what data types should be collected and collect data in a consistent manner (e.g., client experience related to tasks or problems, client feedback and usability testing). **(Think - Digital Design Playbook (ISED))**
-  - Collecting data about your service allows you to measure its performance.
-You can use data to validate the following:
-    - the service is meeting user needs
-    - the service allows users to easily complete the task it provides
-    - there are enough people using the service to make it cost-efficient
-    - people know about the service and are choosing to use it

-- Ensure data completeness and quality. **(Think - Digital Design Playbook (ISED))**
-  - Understand the limitations of data and use data appropriately.
-  - To ensure the completeness and quality of data, consult with the Chief Information Officer (CIO), the Results and Delivery Unit and other internal data experts.

-- Evaluate data quality by methods, such as certification or validation, or studies of the sources of error. **(Think - Digital Design Playbook (ISED))**
-  - Consult with the CIO and internal experts about data to develop or select a suitable methodology to validate and certify your data.

-- Continuously measure client experience and use this information to inform future service redesigns and service improvements **(Think - Digital Design Playbook (ISED))**
-  - Measure the service attributes (e.g., timeliness, completeness, usability, etc.) that matter to the client.
-Focus on customers' success metrics to drive priorities.
-    - Use ISED's Service Management Strategy Key Performance Indicators (e.g., client satisfaction, increase in digital service uptake and service standards met) and the [Canada.ca](https://www.tbs-sct.gc.ca/hgw-cgf/oversight-surveillance/communications/csc-grc-eng.asp) performance indicators.
-    - Have a mechanism in place for clients to provide feedback and to address client service issues in a timely manner.
-This is a [requirement](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=27916b) under the Policy on Service

-### Decision Making Questions: **(Think - Digital Design Playbook (ISED))**
-#### Data
-- What are the existing sources of data?
-- Is there an opportunity to collect data and what tools can be used?
-- Can the team analyze the data?
-Does the team need assistance?
-- How will data be shared across ISED?
-- Have the clients been profiled (including segmentation)?
-- Have KPIs been identified, in addition to the mandatory KPIs (i.e. client satisfaction, increase in digital services uptake, service standards met)?

-#### Acting on Feedback
-- How will the feedback mechanism be implemented and delivered?
-- What tools are available for collecting feedback?
-- At what point during the process will feedback be collected?
-- How will clients know that their feedback has been received and is being used to inform service improvements?
-How often will service improvements take place?

 ### Guides d'application